-The cost of living in Norway is high, but there is some consolation for expats in that high salaries offset some of these costs, as do the public services offered by Norway’s welfare state.
+The cost of living in Norway is high, but you can take some consolation in that high salaries and the public services offered by Norway’s welfare state offset some of these costs.

-Oslo, Norway’s capital city, was ranked 60th out of 227 countries in Mercer’s Cost of Living Survey for 2023.
+Oslo, Norway’s capital city, was ranked 52nd out of 226 cities in Mercer’s Cost of Living Survey for 2024.
 But while many things are expensive in Norway, the social benefits such as education and healthcare make up for it.

-In Norway’s egalitarian social system, the margin between low and high salaries is fairly narrow.
-Executive-level expats may find that, due to the tax structure, they won’t have much more disposable income than someone working in a trade.
-As a result, some expats will find that they'll need two incomes to comfortably enjoy the high quality of life on offer in Norway.
+The margin between low and high salaries is fairly narrow in Norway’s egalitarian social system.
+As an executive-level expat, you may find that, due to the tax structure, you won’t have much more disposable income than someone working in a trade.
+As a result, some expats will find that they’ll need two incomes to enjoy the high quality of life in Norway comfortably.

 Cost of groceries in Norway

 There is very little that is considered ‘cheap’ in Norway when compared to other European prices.
 When comparing prices to their home country, expats from countries with a low cost of living may be overwhelmed at first.
-On an expat stint, it’s often best to compare prices against one’s earnings rather than against costs elsewhere.
+On an expat stint, comparing prices against one’s earnings is often better than against costs elsewhere.

-Fresh seafood is generally reasonably priced, but most food is imported, and there is a high VAT charge on food items.
+Fresh seafood is generally reasonably priced, but most food is imported, and food items have a high VAT charge.
 That is why many Norwegians drive over the border to Sweden on a ‘harrytur’, which is basically a shopping trip to stock up on food staples at a much lower cost.
 In fact, this cross-border industry is so big that several shopping centres have been built just over the border to accommodate Norwegian consumers.

 Cost of entertainment and eating out in Norway

-As is the case with most things in Norway, eating out in the country is expensive, and it is often a luxury.
-That said, expats can usually find a wide range of cuisines on offer in the major cities, and in more rural areas, the cost of eating out will be slightly lower.
+As is the case with most things in Norway, eating out in the country is expensive, and it is typically a luxury.
+That said, you can usually find a wide range of cuisines on offer in the major cities, and in more rural areas, the cost of eating out will be slightly lower.

 Norway’s government charges excise duty on alcohol depending on the alcohol percentage, which means that beverages with a high alcohol volume will cost more than those with a lower volume.
-Spirit-based beverages are currently charged at NOK 8.45 per percent of alcohol volume, while beers will be the most affordable, as they have a lower alcohol volume.
+Based on their level of alcohol percentage, spirit-based beverages are currently charged from NOK 4.82 per percent of alcohol volume, while beers will be the most affordable, as they have a lower alcohol volume.

 Cost of healthcare in Norway

 Norway boasts one of the best healthcare systems in the world, and legal residents in the country are entitled to heavily subsidised public care.
-Expats will need to pay a small fee following GP visits, but this amount cannot exceed a government-mandated annual limit of about NOK 2,280, after which patients will receive an exemption card.
+You will need to pay a small fee following GP visits, but this amount cannot exceed a government-mandated annual limit of about NOK 2,921, after which patients will receive an exemption card.

 Some expats may choose to purchase private health insurance to avoid long waiting times and choose their healthcare practitioners.
 While the cost of these policies varies according to lifestyle habits, age and coverage level, they are generally pricey in Norway.